 The first phone that had music, because it had MP3 capabilities, was the Samsung SPH-M100 Uproar.
 MP3 is primarily an audio file that uses a compression algorithm to reduce its file size.
 Because this compression cannot be reversed and the original data is lost during the compression process, it is known as a “lossy” format.
 It is, however, still possible to have MP3 music files of reasonably high quality

 Streaming and downloading software to any device capable of internet access is now the norm and is similar to MP3 in the fact that only digital files exist, and then not even those when music tracks are streamed to a device rather than downloaded to it.
 Streaming is a space-saving way of listening to music as much as it is a disposable one.
+Infact, it can be difficult to decide which streaming service to sign up to and, should you wish to switch, it can be difficult to see how to cancel your membership.
+However, thanks to the powers of the internet, you can check out how to cancel amazon music, for example, online and there are plenty of helpful articles out there that will guide you through the process.

 Standing for Musical Instrument Digital Interface, MIDI is a technology that helps record producers rather than listeners of music.
 It means that recording studios no longer need to bring a musician into their studio because the technology allows for electronic instruments and various tools to communicate with one another at the same time as being able to track without the need to re-record.
 MIDI is about creative freedom and keeping production costs low.
 Initially, technology will prove expensive because of its development costs, but as it becomes more widely spread it starts to save money in many instances.